 - In a food processor, pulse the tomatoes until they reach your desired consistency.

 - Move the tomatoes to a mixing bowl.
-Stir in garlic, lime juice, chipotle pepper, jalapeno, onion, cilantro and adobo sauce.
+Stir in garlic, lime juice, chipotle pepper, jalapeno, onion, cilantro, adobo sauce and salt.
 Taste.
-If needed, add salt and pepper to your liking.
+If needed, you can add more salt.
 You can also add another jalapeno if you'd like more heat, keeping in mind that the salsa's heat will intensify as it sits.
 Refrigerate for a few hours to allow the flavors to meld.

 - Serve cold or gently heat on the stove if you'd like a warm salsa.
 Enjoy!

-- Just to clarify, this means one, single chipotle pepper from a can, not all the peppers from one can.
+- We are only using one, single chipotle pepper from a can, not all the peppers from one can.
 You can store the leftover chipotle peppers in the refrigerator or freeze them with some adobo sauce for future use.

 - Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.